koka-lang/koka/readme.md

   (contact: Steven Fontanella)
 - [x] Borrowing analysis for Perceus and improved reuse analysis. (contact: Anton Lorenzen)
 - [ ] Improve case-of-known simplification with shape information
-- [ ] Improve compilation of local state to use local variables directly (in C) without allocation.
-Tricky though due to multiple resumptions.
-- [ ] Improve performance of array/mutable reference programming.
-Koka is has great performance for algebraic datatypes but lags when using more imperative array algorithms.
-This requires better integration with the reference counting (faster in-place update for vectors) and integration local mutable references.
-- [ ] To support optimal btree's we need mutable fields in constructors; or at least intrusive vector fields.
-- [ ] The current parallel task support is very basic; we need a great work-stealing thread pool, LVar's etc.
-- [ ] Expose the "bytes" primitive data together with views.

 The following is the immediate todo list to be completed in the coming months: